casualcore/casual-quarkus/README.md

 }
 ```

-When using `casual-caller` you can also use a configuration file, pointed to by the `CASUAL_CALLER_CONFIG_FILE` environment variable, in case you want to set transactions as sticky - multiple calls in the same transaction uses the same pool in case the services are available there.
+When using `casual-caller`, you can configure sticky transactions in a configuration file pointed to by the `CASUAL_CALLER_CONFIG_FILE` environment variable.
+Multiple calls within the same transaction then use the same pool when the requested services are available.

 ```json
 {